JLeeder-telus/dagify/memory-bank/activeContext.md

 Recent development has focused on:

+1. **Environment Variable Handling**: Enhanced the `rule_env_var_to_python` method to properly handle Control-M environment variables in Python code, including special handling for variables ending with `_prefix` followed by a period
-1. **Control-M Job Template**: Created a new template to convert Control-M jobs with TASKTYPE="Job" to Airflow SSHOperator
+2. **Control-M Job Template**: Updated the template to convert Control-M jobs with TASKTYPE="Job" to Airflow SSHOperator with proper f-string formatting for environment variables
-2. **Proxy Configuration**: Added documentation for TELUS network proxy requirements
+3. **Proxy Configuration**: Enhanced documentation for TELUS network proxy requirements, adding explicit instructions for Cline to run proxy configuration commands when starting a new terminal
-3. **PowerShell Syntax**: Documented PowerShell syntax requirements for Windows environments
+4. **PowerShell Syntax**: Documented PowerShell syntax requirements for Windows environments
-4. **VM Setup Guide**: Created a comprehensive guide for setting up DAGify on a GCP VM
+5. **VM Setup Guide**: Created a comprehensive guide for setting up DAGify on a GCP VM
-5. **Airflow Integration**: Fixed Pylance warnings by properly installing Apache Airflow dependencies
+6. **Airflow Integration**: Fixed Pylance warnings by properly installing Apache Airflow dependencies
-6. **Automic Support**: Initial implementation of support for Automic job definitions
+7. **Automic Support**: Initial implementation of support for Automic job definitions
-7. **Web UI Improvements**: Enhanced user experience in the web interface
+8. **Web UI Improvements**: Enhanced user experience in the web interface
-8. **Report Generation**: More comprehensive reporting capabilities
+9. **Report Generation**: More comprehensive reporting capabilities
-9. **Docker Integration**: Improved containerization for easier deployment
+10. **Docker Integration**: Improved containerization for easier deployment
-10. **Documentation**: Better documentation of usage patterns and extension points
+11. **Documentation**: Better documentation of usage patterns and extension points

 ## Current Challenges